spatie/laravel-data/docs/as-a-data-transfer-object/nesting.md

 }
 ```

-If the collection is well-typed, you don't need to use annotations:
+If the collection is well-annotated, the `Data` class doesn't need to use annotations:

 ```php
 /**